-Begin by creating a list of five realistically attainable goals for the week.
-Make them detailed and thorough, then start accomplishing one a day.
-This helps you make measurable progress toward large initiatives.
+- Organize your work.
+Setting business goals – both small and large – is a great way to keep you and your business on track.
+Begin by creating a list of five attainable goals for the week.
+Make them detailed, starting with the priority, and then start accomplishing one at a time.
+This helps you make measurable progress toward larger initiatives.

 2. Embrace apps.

-- Wunderlist: If traditional paper to-do lists aren’t cutting it, Wunderlist is an app that allows you to prioritize tasks, set reminders and share your to-do list with others.
-It’s accessible from smartphones, laptops and Apple Watches, so you can stay on top of your tasks no matter where you are.
+- Wunderlist: If traditional paper to-do lists aren’t cutting it, the Wunderlist app allows you to prioritize tasks, set reminders and share your to-do list with others.
+It’s accessible from smartphones, laptops and Apple Watches, so you can stay on top of your tasks from any location.

 3. Learn when to delegate.